barry-waldbaum-rl/reat-vm-setup/README.md

 EOF
 ```

-10. Create the bashrc and scripts for students to start, stop, and SSH to RL nodes as if they were running on machines or VMs instead of containers.
+10. Create the bashrc and scripts for students to start, stop, and SSH to RL nodes as if they were on machines instead of containers.

 ```bash
 cat << EOF > vnc_docker/bashrc